Emirate of Ras Al Khaimah: Joining the United Arab Emirates

 On 10 February 1972, Ras Al Khaimah, under the leadership of Sheikh Saqr bin Mohammad al-Qasimi, joined the United Arab Emirates after the Iranian seizure of Abu Musa and the Greater and Lesser Tunbs.

 Modern history

 In 2020, Ras Al Khaimah's Antiquities and Museums Department formed a partnership with the University of South Alabama and Quinnipiac University to study 4,000-year-old human remains found in Shimal.
+The Museums Department, in collaboration with the Palace Museum in Beijing, has also unearthed Chinese porcelain in Ras Al Khaimah dating from the Yuan Dynasty of 1271 to 1368, pointing to extensive and high-level historical trade links with China.

 The Emirate of Ras Al Khaimah will contain the first casino in the country when Wynn Al Marjan Island opens in 2027.